mlochbaum/BQN/doc/reshape.md

         ⥊ a

 The elements are ordered in reading order—left to right, then top to bottom.
 This means that leading axes "matter more" for ordering: if one element comes earlier in the first axis but later in the second than some other element, it will come first in the result.
-In another view, elements are ordered according to their [indices](indices.md).
-In other words, deshaping the array of indices for an array will always give a [sorted](order.md) array.
+In another view, elements are ordered according to their [indices](indices.md), leading to the name *index order* for this ordering.
+To be precise, deshaping the array of indices for an array always gives a [sorted](order.md) array.

         ↕≢a

         ⍋ ⥊ ↕≢a

-This ordering is also known as *row-major* order.
+This ordering is also known as *row-major* order in computing.

-Deshape turns a unit argument into a single-element list, automatically [enclosing](enclose.md) it if it's an atom.
+Deshape turns a unit argument into a single-element list, automatically enclosing it if it's an atom.
 However, if you know `𝕩` is a unit, a more principled way to turn it into a list is to apply [Solo](couple.md) (`≍`), which adds a length-1 axis before any other axes.
 If you ever add axes to the data format, Solo is more likely to continue working after this transition, unless there's a reason the result should always be a list.

         ⥊ 2
         ≍ 2